rockit-astro/mountd-talon/README.md

 The daemon should then be restarted to use the newly installed code:
 ```
-sudo systemctl stop domed@<config>
+sudo systemctl stop teld@<config>
-sudo systemctl start domed@<config>
+sudo systemctl start teld@<config>
 ```

 ### Testing Locally

-The dome server and client can be run directly from a git clone:
+The server and client can be run directly from a git clone:
 ```
 ./teld onemetre.json
 TELD_CONFIG_PATH=./onemetre.json ./tel status